EnSoftCorp/Starter-Toolbox/README.md

 # Extending the Toolbox

-## Adding an analysis script
+## Adding an analyzer
-To add an analysis script extend `toolbox.analysis.Script` and implement the `evaluateEnvelope` method.
+To add an analyzer extend `com.ensoftcorp.open.toolbox.commons.analysis.Analyzer` and implement the `evaluateEnvelope` method.
 Alternatively create your own Java classes for analysis and invoke them directly from the Headless entry point or on the Atlas Shell.

 ## Adding a Smart View
 To add a custom Atlas Smart View implement the `AtlasSmartViewScript` interface and enable the Class in the `selectionScripts.atlas` file.
 The custom Smart View can be accessed by right clicking on the `toolbox.shell` project, and selecting `Atlas`->`Open Atlas Smart View`.
 Drag the Smart View window to your preferred location in the Eclipse IDE.
-In the Smart View window click on the down arror and navigate to `Script` and then select the Smart View you'd like to display.
+In the Smart View window click on the down arrow and navigate to `Script` and then select the Smart View you'd like to display.

 An example custom Smart View can be seen in `toolbox.shell.smartviews.SuperTypeHierarchy`.